 - d.
-Before [24 months after the date of amended rule adoption], Useuse a resin containing a vapor suppressant, such that the weight loss from ROC reactive organic compound emissions does not exceed 60 grams per square meter of exposed surface area during resin polymerization; On and after [24 months after the date of amended rule adoption], use a resin containing a vapor suppressant, such that the weight loss from reactive organic compound emissions does not exceed 50 grams per square meter of exposed surface area during resin polymerization.
-The "grams per square meter of exposed surface area during resin polymerization" shall be as-determined by the test method specified in Section E.42; or, - de.
-Use a closed mold system; or, - ef.
-Install and operate an add-on emission-control system, which is designed and operated in a manner that reduce uncontrolled emissions by at least 85 percent, provided all of the applicable requirements below are met.
+Before June 21, 2014, use a resin containing a vapor suppressant, such that the weight loss from reactive organic compound emissions does not exceed 60 grams per square meter of exposed surface area during resin polymerization.
+On and after June 21, 2014, use a resin containing a vapor suppressant, such that the weight loss from reactive organic compound emissions does not exceed 50 grams per square meter of exposed surface area during resin polymerization.
+The "grams per square meter of exposed surface area during resin polymerization" shall be determined by the test method specified in Section E.2; or, - e.
+Use a closed mold system; or, - f.
+Install and operate an add-on control system, provided all of the applicable requirements below are met.
 Any person installing such control system shall obtain an Authority to Construct from the District prior to installation. - i.
-Before [24 months after the date of amended rule adoption], the overall efficiency (the capture efficiency multiplied by the control device efficiency) of the total system shall be at least 85 percent, by weight.
-On and after [24 months after the date of amended rule adoption] the overall efficiency shall be at least 90 percent, by weight.
-Alternatively, the control device reactive organic compound exhaust concentration shall not exceed 10 parts per million by volume as propane or other limit approved by the Environmental Protection Agency, the Air Resources Board, and the Control Officer. - ii.
+Before June 21, 2014, the overall efficiency (the capture efficiency multiplied by the control device efficiency) of the total system shall be at least 85 percent, by weight.
+On and after June 21, 2014, the overall efficiency shall be at least 90 percent, by weight.
+Alternatively, the control device reactive organic compound exhaust concentration shall not exceed 10 parts per million by volume as propane or other limit approved by the Environmental Protection Agency, the Air Resources Board, and the Control Officer.

+- ii.
 Combustion temperature shall be continuously monitored when operating a thermal incinerator. - iii.
 Inlet and exhaust gas temperatures shall be continuously monitored when operating a catalytic incinerator. - iv.
 Control device efficiency shall be continuously monitored when operating a carbon adsorber or a control device other than a thermal or catalytic incinerator. - v.
 Compliance through the use of an emission control system shall not result in affected pollutant emissions in excess of the affected pollutant emissions that would result from compliance with Sections D.1.a D.1.d or H. - 2.
 Spray Application Methods

-Any No person operating shall apply a polyester resin operation shall, when applying polyester resin materials by in a spraying operation, unless the application is performed with equipment
+No person shall apply polyester resin materials in a spraying operation unless the application is performed with equipment operating according to the manufacturers operating guidelines.
+In addition, the application method employed shall be one of the following: